gagliardetto/authenticatedRPC/README.md

 })
 ```

-How to call a request:
+How to call a Receive:

 ```go
 instance.On("something", func(cc dis.Context) {